Palazzo dei Conservatori

 This hilltop piazza, designed by Michelangelo in 1538, is one of Rome's most beautiful squares.
 You can reach it from the Roman Forum,...

 In the centre of Piazza del Campidoglio, this equestrian bronze is a copy of a 2nd-century statue in the Capitoline Museums.

-The charming rooftop cafe of the Capitoline Museums is a good place to relax over a drink or light snack (panini, salads and pizza) and enjoy...
+The Capitoline Museums' charming terrace cafe is a good place to relax over a drink or light snack (panini, salads and pizza) and enjoy...

 Before you head upstairs, take a moment to admire the ancient masonry littered around the ground-floor courtyard , most notably a mammoth head, hand and foot.
 These all come from a 12m-high statue of Constantine that originally stood in the Basilica di Massenzio in the Roman Forum.

 A tunnel links Palazzo dei Conservatori to Palazzo Nuovo on the other side of the square via the Tabularium , ancient Rome's central archive, beneath Palazzo Senatorio .

 Palazzo Nuovo contains some real show-stoppers.
 Chief among them is the Galata morente, a Roman copy of a 3rd-century-BC Greek original that touchingly depicts the anguish of a dying Gaul warrior.
 Another superb figurative piece is the Venere Capitolina (Capitoline Venus), a sensual yet demure portrayal of the nude goddess.